SilveiraLeonardo/notes-forget/notes_summary_2.md

 ## What is the problem

-Famous experiment by `Barnes & Underwood, 1959`, replicated on neural nets by `Michael McCloskey & Neal J .
+This is best described by the famous experiment by `Barnes & Underwood, 1959`, replicated with neural nets by `Michael McCloskey & Neal J .
 Cohen, 1989`.

 ```
 Teach A-B pairs of words